nschimek/nba-scraper/README.md

 This application requires a MySQL database to run.
 Simply run the `sql/init.sql` file to create the required tables and keys.
 Take note of your connection information as it will be needed next.

 ### Default Configuration File
-In the `config` folder, there is a file called `default.yaml`.
-You should update this file with your database connection information, among other settings.
+In the `config` folder, there is a file called `sample.yaml`.
+You should create a copy of this file and rename it `default.yaml`, then update it with your database connection information, among other settings.
 They are explainted below.

 ## Configuration
 The application can be configured via a YAML file or environment variables.
 Some configuration settings can also be overriden at run-time by command-line parameters (described below).